Bernardo-MG/Tabletop-Pendragon-Framework/readme.md

-# Tabletop's Pendragon Framework library
+# Tabletop's Pendragon Ruleset
-Default implementation of the Pendragon's Framework API extension for the library for the Tabletop project.
+Ruleset for the RPG Pendragon.

 ### Webpage
 Currently the project has no webpage.